dingp/nvidia-noVNC/README.md

 	--rm -d -p 6080:6080 \
 	--name ubuntu2204-novnc \
 	-v <software_dirs_on_global_common>:<path_in_container> \
+    -v ~/.vnc_passwd:/root/.vnc/passwd
 	dingpf/novnc-nvidia:latest
 ```

+Note that if someone else is using port `6080` on the login node, you may need to change the first `6080` in `-p 6080:6080` to another free port.

 ### Setting up a SSH tunnel to the login node